chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * Select **Volume** view and activate the `amended.rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` layer.
 Deselect the T1w_restore_brain.nii.gz layer and any other layer that may be activated in the Volume view.
 This ensures that the coodinate system of the `amended.rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` layer, takes precedence in the next step.

 * In the **Slice Indices/Coords** section enter in the voxel coordinates of the left hippocampal voxel `56,56,25` in the first column.
 The cross-hairs should center on that voxel.
 Zoom in to the voxel by using the mouse scroll wheel.
+The image below shows an Axial volume view.

 ![left hippo voxels](../img/task4_hippovox1.png)